About Bellingen Riverwatch

 Bellingen Riverwatch was born from the need to collect continuous water quality data to assist scientists involved in the recovery of the BRST and inform management decisions.

-Bellingen Riverwatch is an innovative citizen science program adopting a whole ecosystem approach.
-Through meaningful engagement of the community, volunteers collect long-term, scientifically rigorous data that is accessed by our eleven scientist partners nationally to support recovery actions for the Critically Endangered Bellinger River Snapping Turtle and other threatened species.
+Bellingen Riverwatch is an innovative citizen science program.
+Through meaningful engagement of the community, volunteers collect long-term, scientifically rigorous data that is accessed by our eleven scientist partners to support recovery actions for the Critically Endangered Bellinger River Snapping Turtle and other threatened species.

-Bellingen Riverwatch engages 32 local community volunteers and 5 schools to collect monthly water quality data at 24 sites every month across the Bellinger, Never Never, and Kalang Rivers.
+Bellingen Riverwatch engages 44 local community volunteers and 5 schools to collect monthly water quality data at 25 sites every month across the Bellinger, Never Never, and Kalang Rivers.
+Scientists from the NSW Department of Planning, Industry & Environment (DPIE) carry out a comprehensive bi-annual water quality and macroinvertebrate survey, and assist with data analysis and interpretation.

 River health and water quality can change due to a wide range of factors, such as geology, rainfall, vegetation cover, gradient/steepness and size of the catchment, human impacts through land use, natural disasters, climate, and much more.